-Applied Materials, Inc. introduced new technologies and capabilities designed to help its customers accelerate their technology roadmaps for heterogeneous chip design and integration.
+Applied Materials, Inc. has introduced new technologies and capabilities designed to help its customers accelerate their technology roadmaps for heterogeneous chip design and integration.
+The company combines its technologies in advanced packaging and large-area substrates with industry collaborations to speed the availability of solutions.